ctlusto/blog/source/2014-11-09-desmos-for-absolute-beginners.html.md

 </html>
 ~~~

 Save your file, refresh your browser, and boom: you've got your very own Desmos calculator.
-You can input expressions, make lists, play with sliders &mdash; all the cool stuff you can normally do on the Desmos app &mdash; on your own personal web page.
+You can input expressions, make lists, play with sliders &mdash; all the cool stuff you can normally do on the Desmos app &mdash; on your own personal web page:

+<div id="real-calc" class="blog-calc" style="width: 100%; height: 400px;"></div>

 Once you've got a calculator instance set up on a page, there are all kinds of interesting things you can do with it.
 Over the course of this tutorial series we'll take a look at a bunch of them.
 But for now, go grab a drink and pat yourself on the back.